 Once you’ve decided a cottage or cabin will be your personal retreat spot, it’s important to determine what you need from the actual house.
 Think about:

 The rooms you need: If you plan on having visitors there often, you’ll want an extra bedroom or bathroom.
 If you’re just looking for your own getaway in the woods, maybe you can get by with one bedroom, a water closet and a few hundred square feet.

 What you can do with your space: Think of ways to make the space adaptable to fit more people.
 Bunk beds and futons are functional accommodations to optimize your cottage’s square footage.
 Maybe the living room is small, but the exterior includes a large deck or porch, so you can prioritize time outside.

 If you know what your vision for the home is, you can find a space that works for you.

 How You’ll Line Up Your Vacation Home Financing

 It’s important when you’re going through this process that you have your personal finances in order.
 This way, you’ll know exactly what your budget is when you begin looking, which will help you make a solid offer that you can back up.

-Preapproval from a lender will make you look like a serious buyer and that much more attractive to the seller of your dream cottage that you can get financed for the amount you’ve offered.
+Preapproval is important.
+Preapproval from a lender will make you a qualified buyer and that’s attractive to the seller of your dream cottage that you can get financed for the amount you’ve offered.

 Qualifications might be stricter.
 To finance a second, vacation home, you need a high credit score, and may have a higher mortgage interest rate than on your primary home.
 Second homes account for a higher risk to lenders and investors because if you have a disruption to your finances, you’ll prioritize making the payments on your principal residence first.

 Policies regarding what constitutes a second home or vacation home versus an investment property vary from lender to lender, so make sure you're clear with your lender upfront.